326037785/JocelinCustomUniMRSeg/Paper/MindMap.md

 ###  So What?
 (The Outcome)
 The model learns to **implicitly compensate for feature biases** caused by missing scans.
 It focuses on the **"substance"** (the tumor) rather than the **"style"** (the modality), building a robust, core understanding of the target anatomy.

-**➡️ Next:** With a robust core understanding, the model undergoes final refinement for peak accuracy.
+**Next:** With a robust core understanding, the model undergoes final refinement for peak accuracy.

 ---